 There are several types of scholarships available at PHC.
-Patrick Henry College seeks to reward students who have demonstrated excellence in forensics competition, classical education, leadership, service, or music.
-To apply, a student must first be admitted to the College.
+Merit-based scholarships are determined by academic performance indicators including test scores, application materials, and accomplishments in a particular field.
+Once awarded, merit scholarships are renewed annually if a student maintains grade point average requirements.
 Check the PHC financial aid webpage for deadlines and requirements: www.phc.edu/financial-aid.